What is Decentralization?

 The decentralized nature of blockchain technology means that it doesn’t rely on a central point of control.
 A lack of a single authority makes the system fairer and considerably more secure.
-The way in which data is recorded onto the blockchain epitomizes its most revolutionary quality - its value of decentralization.
+The way in which data is recorded onto a blockchain epitomizes its most revolutionary quality: its value of decentralization.
 Rather than relying on a central authority to securely transact with other users, blockchain utilizes innovative consensus protocols across a network of nodes, to validate transactions and record data in a manner that is incorruptible.
-As the blockchain is a ledger of information it is extremely important that the information being stored is honest and accurate.
+As a blockchain is a ledger of information it is extremely important that the information being stored is honest and accurate.

 As the system does not rely on a central authority, the fees that are normally collected by these organisations are no longer a factor.
 Therefore, transacting on the blockchain can be seen to be cheaper, as the only costs incurred by the parties involved are the nominal fees used to reward the miner or forgers that run a node on the network.

 Furthermore, the information recorded on the blockchain can be certain to be true as it is near impossible to manipulate due to there being multiple copies that require a complex consensus to be edited.
 On top of that in combination with the role played by cryptographic hash functions in the system.